chef/ffi-yajl/README.md

 ## TODO

 - switching from curling yajl2 sources to using git submodule
-- fix rake compile blowing up on libyajl2
-- block ruby 1.8.7 from using c extension (segfault)
 - test both ffi and ext on platforms that support both (MRI, rbx)

 ## BUILD NOTES